 Chances are you're a big fan of whale sharks and mantas if you're traveling to Mozambique.
 Tofo is where Marine Megafauna Foundation established it first base.

-Plan ahead to spend three days and meet Marine Megafauna Scientists, go on an ocean safari to spot whale sharks, humpbacks or mantas and see how they engage the local community, adults and kids, to protect the Ocean.
+Plan ahead to spend three days and meet Marine Megafauna Scientists, go on an ocean safari to spot whale sharks, humpbacks or mantas (3 days starting from ...) and see how they engage the local community, adults and kids, to protect the Ocean.

 Tofo beach and more specifically Tofinho, a short walk from Tofo main beach, is a good spot for kite-surfing.
 Plan to go in August, September, October, November or December as this is when you'll have the strongest winds.
 Small, medium and big waves, tide-independent and a warm weather - you'll only need shorts or at most, a shorty, makes it very enjoyable!

-Ponta do Ouro is mostly known by South Africans who come here to surf.
-A super long stretch with plenty of waves to learn on, a small number of surfers, and dolphins will come play along!
+Ponta do Ouro is mostly known to the South Africans who come here to surf.
+A super long stretch of beach with plenty of waves to learn on, a few surfers, and dolphins will come play along!
 You can easily rent surf boards and get a private lesson.
 After a good session, relax with a view and a delicious meal and smoothie at Mango roof-top cafe.